 First of all, come prepared!
 Just in case your baby or toddler just won’t sleep, consider bringing an extra exciting snack, or a new or extra special toy, so when they really hit that wall of, I-should-be-sleeping-but-I’m-not, you can pull out something exciting enough that might just snap them out of the crankiness.

 But also, if your baby or toddler simply does not sleep on the airplane, or takes a much shorter nap than usual, plan on having an early bedtime.
 And don’t see the early bedtime as a sure way to make your child wake up super early the next day, but see it as making up for lost sleep.

-Or your baby may fall asleep in the carrier during your layover, or your toddler might fall asleep on the car ride to your final destination.
+Or your baby may fall asleep in the carrier during your layover, or your toddler might fall asleep on the car ride to your final destination, which I always hope for if the airplane nap doesn’t work out!
 Again, there nap may be later than usual, shorter than usual, less restorative, but some kind of sleep is better than no sleep!